jessica-smartins/Coursera-Capstone/README.md

 # Coursera-Capstone

-Applied Data Science capstone of IBM coursera specialization
+Mini project for IBM Data Science Specialization on Coursera